Skip to content

 • Where you are moving from and to – and the distance involved

-• Details of the two properties, for example any access issues
+• Details of the two properties – for example, any access issues

 Remember to check if the quote includes VAT and insurance against breakages.
 If your items are going to be stored overnight in a lorry or warehouse, ask the company about security.